wintersknight94/WinterCore-Dark-Crystal/README.md

-# WinterCore-Dark-Crystal
+# wintercore_thra
-A Dark Crystal inspired 32x32 texture pack for Nodecore
+A 32x32 NodeCore texturepack heavily inspired by the world of Thra, from The Dark Crystal.